 6. Flower Fields at Carlsbad Ranch (Seasonal)

-Start your own spring tradition at the Carlsbad Flower Fields a distinctly Carlsbad attraction.
-The field opens for six to eight weeks in March, showcasing the vibrantly blooming ranunculus flowers.
+Start your own spring tradition at the Carlsbad Flower Fields, a distinctly Carlsbad attraction.
+The field opens for six to eight weeks starting in March, showcasing the vibrantly blooming ranunculus flowers.

 Visitors enjoy tractor rides, mazes, the orchid greenhouse, rose garden, and much more over the 55 acres.
 Be sure to check their calendar before you go.